szczyglis-dev/py-gpt/README.md

 - Remove a tweet from your bookmarks.
 - Upload media files such as images or videos for tweeting.
 - Set alternative text for uploaded media for accessibility.

+## GitHub

+- Retrieve details about your GitHub profile.
+- Get information about a specific GitHub user.
+- List repositories for a user or organization.
+- Retrieve details about a specific repository.
+- Create a new repository.
+- Delete an existing repository.
+- Retrieve the contents of a file in a repository.
+- Upload or update a file in a repository.
+- Delete a file from a repository.
+- List issues in a repository.
+- Create a new issue in a repository.
+- Add a comment to an existing issue.
+- Close an existing issue.
+- List pull requests in a repository.
+- Create a new pull request.
+- Merge an existing pull request.
+- Search for repositories based on a query.
+- Search for issues based on a query.
+- Search for code based on a query.

+## Bitbucket

+- Retrieve details about the authenticated user.
+- Get information about a specific user.
+- List available workspaces.
+- List repositories in a workspace.
+- Get details about a specific repository.
+- Create a new repository.
+- Delete an existing repository.
+- Retrieve contents of a file in a repository.
+- Upload a file to a repository.
+- Delete a file from a repository.
+- List issues in a repository.
+- Create a new issue.
+- Comment on an existing issue.
+- Update details of an issue.
+- List pull requests in a repository.
+- Create a new pull request.
+- Merge an existing pull request.
+- Search for repositories.

 # Creating Your Own Plugins